sablier-labs/docs/docs/concepts/15-security.md

 ## Flow Audits

-All the audits of Lockup contracts can be found [here](https://github.com/sablier-labs/audits/blob/main/flow).
+All the audits of Flow contracts can be found [here](https://github.com/sablier-labs/audits/blob/main/flow).

 ## Bob & Escrow Audits